djcustard/GestureGAN/README.md

 26/04/20 - Since my last post I have been trying to create a dataset.
 Because of the size of nealry 20k audio clips, it was hugely RAM intsensive.
 Thus I ended up producing a 7.5k sized dataset with (256,256,3).
 Today has been the first day I've been able to train far into the process.
 I will post some images later to show progress.
 As I am unsure about how succesful this representation of audio will be, I will do more research into STFT.

+27/04/20 - Today I have spent the day setting up a new Progressive GAN architecture which I will then combine with a Conditional architecture tomorrow.

 Links:
 <p>link1 - https://keras.io/initializers/</p>